-The evening concluded with Peter Crupe reciting Vincent Starrett’s poem “221B.”
+The evening concluded with a recording of Vincent Starrett reciting his poem “221B.”

-At the next day’s Sherlockian Cocktail Reception at the New York City Bar Association, Judge Albert Rosenblatt and his daughter, Betsy Rosenblatt, once again performed their remarkable rhyming summation of the previous year and of the Festivities.
+At the next day’s Sherlockian Cocktail Reception at the Yale Club, Judge Albert Rosenblatt and his daughter, Betsy Rosenblatt, once again performed their masterful and anticipated-year-round poetic rhymed synopsis of the previous year and of the Birthday Weekend.

 The Yale Club, New York

-Key to People in the 2016 BSI Dinner photo (not available at this time, but see the 2016 Table Seat Assignments (PDF)
+Key to People in the 2017 BSI Dinner photo (not available at this time, but see the 2017 Table Seat Assignments.

 BSI Honours ListInvestitures:

 Charles Blanksteen as Cavendish Square

 Charles Prepolec as The Man with the Twisted Lip